 - Exercise reduces stress and anxiety.
 Managing your feelings during these difficult days is challenging.
 A good workout boosts your mood and improves your ability to handle your emotions.

 - Exercise allows you to put the pause button on worry and fear.
-Whether you are working out to upbeat music, focusing on following along with an online video, or listening to a great book or podcast, your mind will shift away from the coronavirus crisis.
+Whether working out to upbeat music, focusing on following along with an online video, or listening to a great book or podcast, your mind will shift away from the coronavirus crisis.
 We all need to do that several times a day.

 - Exercise helps you fall asleep more easily and get better quality sleep.
 At a time when sleep disturbance is a frequent side-effect of the times we are living in, stacking the sleep cards in your favor is crucial.

 - Exercise boosts your immune system.
 Along with washing our hands, not touching our faces, and keeping social distance, we must do everything possible to support a healthy immune system.
-The more consistent you are with daily activity, coupled with nutritious eating, and getting the sleep you need (see #3 above), the more proactive you will feel.
+The more consistent you are with daily activity, nutritious eating, and getting the sleep you need (see #3 above), the more proactive you will feel.

 - Exercise can infuse some fun and adventure into your days.
-So many fitness professionals and companies are offering free online classes (see some options below).
+So many fitness professionals and companies offer free online classes (see some options below).
 If you own a Fitbit, go online and enter step competitions with others.
 Try an activity you’ve never done before (hello yoga or meditation?).
 Dust off that expensive home equipment you bought years ago.
 Walk and explore areas of your neighborhood you’ve only driven through before.

 Please note, if you are not feeling well, exhibiting any signs or symptoms of the virus, or have tested positive, this is not the time to exercise.
 What you need is rest, fluids, medicine if prescribed, and to follow your doctor’s orders.